SymfonyCasts/symfony6/sfcasts/asset-mapper-part2.md

 ## Adding CSS Fonts

 The last item in `app.css` is a font.
 This is trickier.
-If we run `importmap:reqiure` followed by *only* a package name - no path - it will always download the package's main JavaScript file.
+If we run `importmap:require` followed by *only* a package name - no path - it will always download the package's main JavaScript file.
 You only get a CSS file if you `importmap:require` a path *to* a CSS file, like we just did.